mbarkhau/sbk/lit/150_kdf_parameters.md

 # KDF Parameter Investigation

-As the KDF parameters are encoded in the salt (and shares), we want to have an encoding that is compact.
+As the KDF parameters are encoded in the brainkey, we want to have an encoding that is compact.
 This means, where possible, we should make parameters either static or implicit.
-Where not, the primary purpose of variable parameters is to support future hardware configurations, so that brute-force attacks continue to be infeasible.
+Where not, the primary purpose of variable parameters is to support future hardware configurations, so that brute-force attacks for a known salt are infeasible for at least a decade.

-The first two bytes of the salt are for parameter encoding, of which the first 3bits are for a version number.
-There is an upgrade path open if we want to use a more different approch to parameter encoding.
+The first byte of the brainkey is for parameter encoding, of which the first 2bits are for a version number.
+This gives us an upgrade path if we want to use a different approch to parameter encoding.

 The parameters we're looking at are these: